Today I’m bringing back this hugely popular post on our painted cultured marble tub surround.

 It’s an older home with a lot of built in cabinets and interesting details.

-However, one thing which stuck out was the dark green counters, tiles and tub surround in the master bathroom.
+However, one thing which stuck out was the dark green counters, vanity top, tiles and tub surround in the primary bathroom.

 Here’s the before photos of our bathroom.

 I saved these from the real estate listing.